kandluis/myTransactions/README.md

 ## Deployment
 We migrated our Heroku stack.
 We now leverage a custom-built Docker container that gets deployed to `fly.io` for our purposes.

+The deployment of the container should happen automatically using Github actions whenever you push the repo.
+Just leverage that.

+### Wait, I need to deploy manualyl!

-To deploy the container, we recommend you build it remotely.
+We recommend you build it remotely.
 This happens by default when simply running:

 ```sh
 flyctl deploy --remote-only